UnderstandLingBV/Tuktu/documentation/processors/time/tuktu.processors.time.DateToMillisProcessor.json.md

   * **config** *(type: object)* `[Required]`

     * **field** *(type: string)* `[Required]`
-    - The field in which the date is; will be converted to Long in-place.
+    - The field in which the date is; will be converted to a unix epoch Long.